cyau123/Little-Lemon-Website/Little-Lemon/README.md

-# Little Lemon Booking Website
+# Little Lemon Website

-## Project Description
+## Description
-This project was created during Meta's Coursera Front-End Development course.
-This website was the culmuniation of the Front-End Development Track.

-This website showcased implementing a booking application on the Little Lemon Website.
-This was created with React Components to show an understanding of utilizing React for creating the website.
-This also features utilzing API calls.

-Please note: the only functionality working on this website besides the design is the Reserve a Table function.
+The Little Lemon Website is designed to help users reserve tables by visiting the "Reservations" page.
+The website utilizes an API to retrieve available reservation times.

+## Features

+Reservation Page: Users can visit the "Reservations" page to reserve a table.
+Dynamic Time Availability: The website makes API calls to retrieve real-time table availability.
+Confirmation: Once a user submits a reservation request, they are redirected to a confirmation page.